csingl202/threat-hunting-scenario-firefox/README.md

 ## Response Taken

-TOR usage was confirmed on the endpoint `threat-hunt-lab` by the user `employee`.
-The device was isolated, and the user's direct manager was notified.
+Firefox and PowerShell usage was confirmed on the endpoint "newtra" by the user "sand".
+The device was isolated using Microsoft Defender for Endpoint, and the user's direct manager was notified.

 ---